 Conclusion of Keur Daouda Cisse Water System Project – Senegal

-The project was to provide a water system to allow use of idle land in the community for growing.
+The project was to provide a water system to allow the use of idle land in the community for growth.

 Keur Daouda Cisse farmers now have water in their fields, and are hoping to see cashew and mango production take off.